-Do you shy away from using the brush tool because you are not sure what or where it is?
-Are you using the Pretty Presets Graduated Filters and Brushes but not sure if you are using them to their fullest potential?
-The 5 simple tips in this post will make sure you are getting the most out of the brush tool.
+Do you shy away from using Lightroom's Brush Tool because you are not sure what or where it is?
+Are you using the Pretty Presets Brushes but not sure if you are using them to their fullest potential?

-I use the adjustment brush tool whenever I want to make a correction to a small portion of my image.
-For example, maybe I want to lighten a face or an object or correct whiten teeth.
+I use the Brush Tool whenever I want to make a correction to a small portion of my image.
+For example, when I want to lighten a face or an object or whiten teeth.
 These would be really obvious times to use the brush tool.

-The shortcut for opening the brush tool is K. You can type "K" from within ANY of Lightroom's modules and you will be taken directly to the brush tool.
-The dialog box for the brush tool and the graduated filter look exactly the same.
-AND they both look very similar to the basic panel.
+The shortcut for opening the brush tool is "K".
+You can type "K" from within ANY of Lightroom's modules and you will be taken directly to the brush tool.
+The dialog box for the brush tool and all the other tools in the Masks Panel look exactly the same.
+AND they also look very similar to the basic panel.
 Don't get confused which one you are in!

-You can use the scroll wheel on your mouse or the right and left bracket keys to change the size of your brush (right bracket = "[" and left bracket = "]").
+You can use the scroll wheel on your mouse or the left and right bracket keys to change the size of your brush (left bracket = "[" and right bracket = "]").
 Of course there is a slider for this in the brush panel, but I find both these methods A LOT faster than using the slider.

-I think it is pretty obvious what the erase tool does - we've been using an eraser since grade school.
+I think it is pretty obvious what an erase tool does - we've all been using erasers since grade school.

-Checking the auto-mask box will help you target certain tones/areas of your image and keep the brush from spilling over into areas of your image that you don't want to affect.
-It is good for skies and even sometimes faces and skin.
+Checking the auto-mask box will help you target certain tones or areas of your image and keep the brush from spilling over into areas of your image that you don't want to affect.
+It is good for editing skies but NEVER faces and skin.

 The key to using this tool is to keep the "+" inside the brush tool on the tones that you are trying to affect.

-Hope this helps you take the Adjustment Brush tool to a whole new level.
-View the Perfect Portrait: Retouch & Makeup Brush Collection here.
+Hope this helps you take the Brush tool to a whole new level.
+Don't forget to read about our favorite Brush shortcuts too!
+They will help you save so much time editing!